pydata/parallel-tutorial/algorithms.md

     *  Most flexible solution type
     *  Less common for distributed frameworks, but available
 *  Collections
-    *  Good fit when they're a good fit
+    *  Convenient when the problem fits
     *  Frameworks abound, some awkwardness in rewriting